A comparison among a fuzzy algorithm for image rescaling with other methods of digital image processing: Abstract

 \section{Abstract}

-The aim of this paper is to present a comparison among the fuzzy-type algorithm for image rescaling introduced by Jurio et al., 2011, quoted in the list of references, with some other existing algorithms such as the classical bicubic algorithm and the so-called sampling Kantorovich (SK) one.
-Note that, the SK algorithm is a recent tool for image rescaling and enhancement that revealed to be useful in several applications to real world problems, while bicubic algorithm is widely known in the literature. \\ The comparison among the above mentioned algorithms (all implemented by MatLab programming language) has been done in term of suitable similarity indexes such as the Peak-Signal-to-Noise-Ratio (PSNR) and the likelihood index $S$.
-Moreover, also the CPU time of the considered algorithms has been analysed.
+The aim of this paper is to compare the fuzzy-type algorithm for image rescaling introduced by Jurio et al., 2011, quoted in the list of references, with some other existing algorithms such as the classical bicubic algorithm and the sampling Kantorovich (SK) one.
+Note that the SK algorithm is a recent tool for image rescaling and enhancement that has been revealed to be useful in several applications to real world problems, while the bicubic algorithm is widely known in the literature. \\ A comparison among the abovementioned algorithms (all implemented in the MatLab programming language) was performed in terms of suitable similarity indices such as the Peak-Signal-to-Noise-Ratio (PSNR) and the likelihood index $S$.